robjohncolson/2018APExamFRQ6/README.md

    - **Learning Flow**: Learn the step-by-step process
    - **Flowchart**: Visualize the learning workflow
    - **Grok Prompt**: Copy the AI tutor prompt to use with Grok
+   - **Study Materials**: Access topic PDFs in sequential order and track your progress

+### Using the Study Materials Feature

+The Study Materials tab helps you work through AP Statistics topics in a structured way:

+1. Select a topic from the list or use the dropdown menu
+2. Download both the questions and answers PDFs
+3. Upload these PDFs to your Grok conversation along with the Grok prompt
+4. Work through the problems with Grok's guidance
+5. Mark the topic as completed when finished
+6. The site will suggest the next topic to study
+7. Your progress is saved automatically in your browser

 ## Embedding in Schoology